esakrissa/modern-isoner/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## License
+## ⚖️ License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0. - visit: https://www.apache.org/licenses/LICENSE-2.0 for details.